spifftek70/Drone-Footprints/README.md

 ## Arguments
 `-i` - The Default root folder for the mission you wish to process.
 Required

-`-o` - The output directory for the GeoJSON file.
+`-o` - The output directory for the GeoJSON file and GeoTiffs.
 Required

 `-w` - Sensor Width (default is 13.2) Not Required (Check your Drones Specs for information)